 Maintain a consistent schedule

-Being consistent is the key to success – it is known and you’ve heard that thousand times.
+Being consistent is the key to success – it is known and you’ve heard that a thousand times.
 So yes, it is applied to email marketing and its key factor, sender reputation.
 It is good practice to be consistent when sending emails.
-Keep up your schedule and remind your subscribers regularly about your existence and excellency.
+Keep up your schedule and remind your subscribers regularly about your existence and excellence.